trans-travel/trans-travel/us/wy.md

 Wyoming does have negative laws towards trans people.

-Wyoming is not a "sanctuary state", but also does not criminalize trans youth medical care.
+Wyoming bans trans youth medical care with the exception of mental health care.
+It is unknown how this impacts custody, although it should be noted that the law applies to medical providers and not parents.

 ## Non-discrimination Law